I’m cooped up with my iPad Pro and a Magic Keyboard. Here’s what I’ve learned

 For all the things I immediately liked about the Magic Keyboard, I had trouble getting my head around one of its defining features: It turns an iPad Pro into a laptop.
 To use your tablet like a tablet, you must pull it off and set the Magic Keyboard aside.

-Throughout the years, I’ve always much preferred keyboard cases that stay on all the time and fold back for tablet-style use.
+Throughout the years, I’ve much preferred keyboard cases that stay on all the time and fold back for tablet-style use.
 That’s true even though even the best of them leave you with a chunky, sandwich-like package once you’ve gotten the keyboard out of the way.
-(Microsoft’s Type Covers for the Surface Pro remain the state of the art in tablet keyboard you can fold and then ignore.)
+(Microsoft’s Type Covers for the Surface Pro remain the state of the art in tablet keyboards you can fold and then ignore.)
 Opinions differ here: On Twitter, the reaction to the Magic Keyboard’s un-foldability has ranged from extreme displeasure to bafflement over it being an issue at all.

 Now, it’s not that the Magic Keyboard prevents you from using your iPad Pro in its classic form.
 Since the tablet is held to its panel with magnets—not the clips, lips, or other retainers used by most iPad keyboards—plucking it off isn’t any more arduous than the act of folding back a keyboard.
-It just leaves you with two items to wrangle until you reassemble them.
+It just leaves you with two pieces to wrangle until you reassemble them.
 This has not proven to be much of a problem here at home, though it may be a minor irritant once I’m back to working in public places such as cafés.

 As much as I’d like a Magic Keyboard I could fold back, I’d forgotten how much better the iPad Pro is at being a tablet when it’s unencumbered by a keyboard case.
 Once I’ve removed it for purposes such as perusing PDFs or sketching with the Pencil, I’m glad that it’s naked and surprised by how light it is.

 There’s one aspect of the Magic Keyboard that I care about a lot but need more than three weeks to judge: Its durability.
 Apple’s fabric-covered Smart Keyboard Folio, which remains available, costs $179 in its 11″ version and $199 in 12.9″ form, and—in my experience—gets way too beat up far too quickly.
-Its predecessor for earlier iPad Pro models had the same cosmetic issues and tended to eventually fail altogether when I used it.
+Its predecessor for earlier iPad Pro models has the same cosmetic issues and tended to eventually fail altogether when I used it.
 (Apple acknowledged that version’s flaws and extended the warranty.)
 Having paid $349 for the 12.9″ Magic Keyboard, I will be nonplussed if it doesn’t look good and work well for as long as I use this iPad.

 For now, though, it’s such a pleasure overall that it seems to cry for other aspects of the iPad experience to grow more productivity-minded.
 As the iPad turned 10 earlier this year, it got some tough love from Apple watchers such as Daring Fireball’s John Gruber, who criticized iPadOS’s gestures for tasks such as split-screen multitasking.
-Though the necessary maneuvers are well ensconced in my muscle memory, I acknowledge that they can be impenetrable. iPadOS 14, which will probably be announced next month at Apple’s online-only WWDC, should rethink such weak spots—and ensure that any new approaches are beautifully integrated with the Magic Keyboard and its trackpad.
+Though the necessary maneuvers are tattoed into my muscle memory, I acknowledge that they can be impenetrable. iPadOS 14, which will probably be announced next month at Apple’s online-only WWDC, should rethink such weak spots—and ensure that any new approaches are beautifully integrated with the Magic Keyboard and its trackpad.

 The Magic Keyboard’s excellence also calls attention to an iPad Pro design decision that increasingly seems like a mistake: The fact that its front-facing camera is positioned along its narrower edge, as if Apple assumes you’ll mostly use your tablet in portrait mode.
 In landscape orientation in the Magic Keyboard, that puts the camera halfway down on the left side.
 In every Zoom call I’ve made in recent weeks, that has left me off-center, sometimes with the top of my head chopped off, and probably looking like I’m shiftily glancing off to the side rather than paying attention.
 Whatever other changes Apple has in store for future iPad Pro models, I hope it relocates the camera.